Sage-Bionetworks-Challenges/cnb-tools/README.md

 To fully utilize **cnb-tools**, you must have a Synapse account and provide your credentials to the tool.
-To do so, create a `.synapseConfig` file in your home directory, and enter the following:
+To do so, create a `.synapseConfig` file in your home directory and enter the following:

 ```yaml
 [authentication]